-Note: If in the opinion of the inspection panel a horse is jumping in an unnatural manner, the inspection panel reserves the right to award a score of zero for their assessment of the mare's athleticism/jumping ability.
+Note: If in the opinion of the inspectors a horse is jumping in an unnatural manner, the inspectors reserve the right to award a score of zero for their assessment of the mare's athleticism/jumping ability.

 IDHSNA reserves the right to terminate any inspection for health and safety reasons.
 Failure to satisfy the conditions of Studbook inspections may result in a horse being disqualified from inspection/classification.